-In [26], we proposed a method for solving SMT(NIA) problems based on encoding them into SMT(LIA).
+In [11], we proposed a method for solving SMT(NIA) problems based on encoding them into SMT(LIA).
 The basic idea is to linearize each non-linear monomial in the formula by applying a case analysis on the possible values of some of its variables.
-For example, if the monomial $x^2yz$ appears in the input SMT(NIA) formula and x must satisfy $0 \le x \le 2$ , we can introduce a fresh variable $v{x^2yz}$ , replace the occurrences of $x^2yz$ by $v{x^2yz}$ and add to the clause set the following three case splitting clauses: $x = 0 \rightarrow v{x^2yz} = 0$ , $x = 1 \rightarrow v{x^2yz} = yz$ and $x = 2 \rightarrow v{x^2yz} = 4yz$ .
+For example, if the monomial x^2yz appears in the input SMT(NIA) formula and x must satisfy $0 \le x \le 2$, we can introduce a fresh variable v{x^2yz} , replace the occurrences of x^2yz by v{x^2yz} and add to the clause set the following three case splitting clauses: $x = 0 \rightarrow v{x^2yz} = 0$, $x = 1 \rightarrow v{x^2yz} = yz$ and $x = 2 \rightarrow v{x^2yz} = 4yz$.
 In turn, new nonlinear monomials may appear, e.g., yz in this example.
-All non-linear monomials are handled in the same way until a formula in SMT(LIA) is obtained, for which efficient decision procedures exist [32].
+All non-linear monomials are handled in the same way until a formula in SMT(LIA) is obtained, for which efficient decision procedures exist [20].

 Note that, in order to linearize a non-linear monomial, there must be at least one variable in it which is both lower and upper bounded.
 When this property does not hold, new artificial bounds can be introduced for the variables that require them.
 In principle, this implies that the procedure is no longer complete, since a linearized formula with artificial bounds may be unsatisfiable while the original SMT(NIA) formula is actually satisfiable.
 A way to overcome this problem is to proceed iteratively: variables start with bounds that make the size of their domains small, and then the domains are enlarged on demand if necessary, i.e., if the formula turns out to be unsatisfiable.
-The decision of which bounds are to be relaxed is heuristically taken based on the analysis of an unsatisfiable core (an unsatisfiable subset of the clause set) that is obtained when the solver reports unsatisfiability (for an account of techniques for computing unsatisfiable cores, see [33]).
+The decision of which bounds are to be relaxed is heuristically taken based on the analysis of an unsatisfiable core (an unsatisfiable subset of the clause set) that is obtained when the solver reports unsatisfiability (e.g. by writing a trace on disk one can extract a resolution refutation, whose leaves form a core [50]).
 Note that the method tells which bounds should be enlarged, but does not provide any guidance in regard to how large the new bounds should be.
 This is critical, as the size of the formula in the next iteration (and so the time needed to determine its satisfiability) can grow significantly depending on the number of new case splitting clauses that have to be added.

-Altogether, the overall algorithm in [26] for solving a given formula in SMT(NIA) is as follows (see Figure 1).
-First, the needed artificial bounds are added (procedure initial\bounds) and the linearized formula (procedure linearize) is passed to an SMT(LIA) solver (procedure solve\LIA).
+Altogether, the overall algorithm in [11] for solving a given formula in SMT(NIA) is as follows (see Figure 1).
+First, the needed artificial bounds are added (procedure initial_bounds) and the linearized formula (procedure linearize) is passed to an SMT(LIA) solver (procedure solve_LIA).
 If the solver returns SAT, we are done.
 If the solver returns UNSAT, then an unsatisfiable core is computed.
 If this core does not contain any of the artificial bounds, then the original non-linear formula must be unsatisfiable, and again we are done.
-Otherwise, at least one of the artificial bounds appearing in the core must be chosen for relaxation (procedure relax\domains).
+Otherwise, at least one of the artificial bounds appearing in the core must be chosen for relaxation (procedure relax_domains).
 Once the domains are enlarged and the formula is updated (procedure update), the new linearized formula is tested for satisfiability, and the process is repeated (typically, while a prefixed time limit is not exceeded).
+We refer the reader to [11] for a more formal description.